open-telemetry/opentelemetry-specification/specification/api-metrics.md

 form a sufficient basis for expressing nearly all metric data.
 But if the API and SDK are separated, and the SDK can handle any metric event as it pleases, why not have just one kind of instrument?
-How are the instruments fundamentally different, despite all metric events having the same form (i.e., a timestamp, an instrument, a number, and a label set)?
+How are the instruments fundamentally different, and why are there only three?

-Establishing different kinds of instrument is important because in most cases it allows the SDK to provide good default functionality without requiring alternative behaviors to be configured.
+Establishing different kinds of instrument is important because in most cases it allows the SDK to provide good default functionality, without requiring alternative behaviors to be configured.
 The choice of instrument determines not only the meaning of the events but also the name of the function used to report data.
-The function names--`Add()` for Counter instruments, `Record()` for Measure instruments, and `Observe()` for Observer instruments--help convey and reinforce the standard interpretation of the event.
+The function names--`Add()` for Counter instruments, `Record()` for Measure instruments, and `Observe()` for Observer instruments--help convey the meaning of these actions.

+### Standard implementation

 The standard implementation for the three instruments is defined as
 follows:

 1. Counter.
 The `Add()` function accumulates a total for each distinct label set.
-When aggregating over distinct label sets for a Counter, combine using addition.
-Export as a set of calculated sums.
+When aggregating over distinct label sets for a Counter, combine using arithmetic addition and export as a sum.
+Depending on the exposition format, sums are exported either as pairs of label set and cumulative _difference_ or as pairs of label set and cumulative _total.

 2. Measure.
 Use the `Record()` function to report summary statistics about the distribution of values, for each distinct label set.
-Which statistics are used is determined by the implementation, but they usually include at least the sum of values, the count of measurements, and the minimum and maximum values.
-When aggregating distinct label sets for a Measure, report summary statistics of the combined value distribution.
-Exposition formats for Measure data vary widely by backend service.
+The summary statistics to use are determined by the implementation, but they usually include at least the sum of values, the count of measurements, and the minimum and maximum values.
+When aggregating distinct Measure events, report summary statistics of the combined value distribution.
+Exposition formats for summary statistics vary widely, but typically include pairs of label set and (sum, count, minimum and maximum value).

 3. Observer.
 Current values are provided by the Observer callback at the end of each Metric collection period.
 When aggregating values _for the same label set_, combine using the most-recent value.
-When aggregating values _for different label sets_, combine using the sum.
-Export as pairs of label set and calculated value.
+When aggregating values _for different label sets_, combine the value distribution as for Measure instruments.
+Export as pairs of label set and (sum, count, minimum and maximum value).

-We recognize that the standard behavior of the three instruments does not cover all use-cases perfectly.
-There is a natural tension between offering dedicated metric instruments for every distinct metric application and combining use-cases, generalizing semantics to reduce the API surface area.
-We could have define more than or fewer than three kinds of instrument; we have three because these seem like enough.
-Where uncommon use-cases call for a non-standard implementation configuration (e.g., a Measure instrument configured with last-value aggregation), we accept that users will be required to provide additional input on how to view certain metric data.

-### Optional semantic restrictions

-The instruments support optional declarations that indicate restrictions on the valid range of inputs.
-There are two options, one to indicate whether the value is signed or not, the other to indicate monotonicity.
-These options are meant to be used as a signal to the observability system, since they impact the way these data are exposed to users.

-In both cases, the optional restriction does not change the semantics of the instrument.
-The options are independent, both can be meaningfully set on any instrument kind.

-The specification describes enforcement of these options as "best effort", not required.
-Users are expected to honor their own declarations when using instruments, and the SDK is expected to perform checking of these options only when it can be done inexpensively.

-#### Absolute vs. Non-Absolute

-Absolute refers to whether an instrument accepts negative values.
-Absolute instruments can be described as accepting non-negative inputs, whereas non-absolute instruments can be described as accepting signed inputs.

-When an instrument is absolute (i.e., accepts non-negative updates), we know that the sum can be used to express a rate automatically.
-This is true for all kinds of instrument.

-When exporting measure values as a histogram, for example, knowing the instrument is absolute facilitates the use of logarithmic buckets (which are difficult to use when the input range spans zero).

-Absolute behavior is the default for all instrument kinds.
-The Non-Absolute option is supported for all instrument kinds.

-Because this is a simple property for the SDK to test, the specification recommends that SDKs SHOULD reject metric events for absolute instruments when negative values are used, and instead issue a warning to the user.

-#### Monotonic vs. Non-Monotonic

-Monotonic refers to whether an instrument only accepts values that are greater than or equal to the previously recorded value.
-Non-monotonic instruments are those which accept any change in the value, positive or negative.

-Absolute-valued counters are naturally monotonic, so that Absolute and Monotonic have the same interpretation for Counter instruments.

-Measure and Observer instruments may be declared as monotonic, however since this property is expensive to test, the specification recommends that SDKs SHOULD implement monotonicity checking only when computing a last-value aggregation.
-The SDK SHOULD only perform this test against the last known value when it holds the necessary information, it should not go out of its way to save data simply to perform monotonicity testing.
+We believe that the standard behavior of one of these three instruments covers nearly all use-cases for users of OpenTelemetry in terms of the intended semantics.

+### Option: Dedicated Measure instrument for timing measurements

+As a language-optional feature, the API may support a dedicated instrument for reporting timing measurements.
+This kind of instrument, with recommended name `TimingMeasure` (and `BoundTimingMeasure`), is semantically equivalent to a Measure instrument, and like the Measure instrument supports a `Record()` function, but the input value to this instrument is in the language's conventional data type for timing measurements.

+For example, in Go the API will accept a `time.Duration`, and in C++ the API will accept a `std::chrono::duration`.
+These advantage of using these instruments is that they use the correct units automatically, avoiding the potential for confusion over timing metrics.

+### Future Work: Option Support

+We are aware of a number of reasons to refine on these types, in order to offer:

+1. Range restrictions on input data.
+Instruments accepting negative values is rare in most applications, for example, and it is useful to offer both a semantic declaration (e.g., "negative values are meaningless") and a data validation step (e.g., "negative values should be dropped").
+2. Monotonicity support.
+When a series of values is known to be monotonic, it is useful to declare this; this allows us to detect process resets.

+For the most part, these behaviors are not necessary for correctness within the local process or the SDK, but they are valuable in down-stream services that use this data.
+We look to future work on this subject.

+### Future Work: Configurable Aggregations / View API

+The API does not support configurable aggregations, in this specification.
+This is a requirement for OpenTelemetry, but there are two ways this has been requested.

+A _View API_ is defined as an interface to an SDK mechanism that supports configuring aggregations, including which operator is applied (sum, p99, last-value, etc.) and which dimensions are used.

+1. Should the API user be provided with options to configure specific views, statically, in the source?
+2. Should the View API be a stand-alone facility, able to install configurable aggregations, at runtime?

 ## Metric instrument selection